catalyst-cooperative/pudl/docs/CONTRIBUTING.md

 ### Glue the new data to existing data
 We refer to the links between different data sources as the "glue".
-The glue The glue should be able to be thoroughly independent from the ingest of the dataset (there should be no PULD glue id’s in any of the datasource tables and there should be no foreign key relationships from any of the glue tables to the datasource specific tables).
+The glue The glue should be able to be thoroughly independent from the ingest of the dataset (there should be no PUDL glue id’s in any of the datasource tables and there should be no foreign key relationships from any of the glue tables to the datasource specific tables).
 These connector keys can be added in the output functions but having them be integral to the database ingestion would make the glue a dependency for adding new datasources, which we want to avoid.
-The process for adding glue will be very different depending on the datasets your trying to glue together.
+The process for adding glue will be very different depending on the datasets you're trying to glue together.
 The EIA and FERC plants and utilities are currently mapped by hand in a spreadsheet and pulled into tables.
 The FERC and EIA units ids that will end up living in a glue table will be created through the